giacomosalsano/giacomosalsano/README.md

 ### About Me
 <div id="text_presentation">
   <p>
-    👤 I have a degree in Nutrition from UniCEUB in Brasília, Brazil, and a master's degree in Training Engineering from the University of Nantes, France.
-This academic background gave me a combination of skills that reaches different disciplines.
+    👤 I have a degree in Nutrition from UniCEUB in Brasília, Brazil, and a master's in Training Engineering from the University of Nantes, France.
+Currently, I am also studying Software Engineering at CEUB, expanding my knowledge in the technology field.
+My diverse academic background has provided me with skills across multiple disciplines, offering a broad and integrated perspective.

   </p>